software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 }
 ```

-Identifier `null` is already present on the UI thread.
-Therefore there's no need to copy it and use a copied value there.
-While it doesn't seem particularly useful to not copy the value here, take a look at this example:
+Here, the identifier `null` is already accessible on the UI thread.
+Therefore, we don't need to copy it and use a copied value there.
+While it might not immediately seem particularly useful to avoid copying the value, consider the following case:

 ```tsx
 function setOnJS() {